Cincinnati vs. Temple NCAA Football Odds, Plays and Insights | October 8, 2021

 Temple Stats and Trends

-- Temple's games this season have eclipsed the over/under two times in four opportunities (50%).
+- Temple's games this season have gone over the total in two out of four opportunities (50%).

-- Temple is 2-1 against the spread and 3-0 overall when the team scores more than 14.5 points.
+- Temple is 2-1 against the spread and 3-0 overall when the team notches more than 14.5 points.

-- The Owls have turned the ball over six times, six fewer times than the Bearcats have forced turnovers (12).
+- The Owls have six giveaways this season, while the Bearcats have 12 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.